 Department of Mathematics & Statistics

-The knowledgable and friendly faculty of the Department of Mathematics at Austin Peay are dedicated to providing a quality education in mathematics.
-Students pursuing a Bachelor of Science (B.S.) in Mathematics may choose from four options: Mathematics, Mathematics Education, Statistics, and Actuarial Science.
-In addition, licensed teachers can pursue an advanced degree in Curriculum and Instruction with a Mathematics Specialization.
+The knowledgeable and friendly faculty of the Department of Mathematics at Austin Peay are dedicated to providing a quality education in mathematics.
+Students pursuing a Bachelor of Science (B.S.) in Mathematics may choose from four concentrations: Mathematics, Mathematics Education, Statistics, and Actuarial Science.
+In addition, licensed teachers can pursue an advanced degree in Curriculum and Instruction with a Mathematics Concentration.
 We also have three minors in Mathematics, Actuarial Science, and Applied Statistics.

 We offer several master's degree programs: both an M.S. and PSM degrees in Predictive Analytics and Mathematical Finance, and an M.S. in Mathematics Instruction.

 The study of mathematics enhances critical thinking skills and provides an excellent background for a career in most any field, including science, engineering, education, law, and medicine.
 Let the Mathematics faculty at Austin Peay help you prepare for the career of your choice!

 Follow us on Facebook for departmental updates: https://www.facebook.com/APSUmath/

 Our department will provide reimbursement to six full-time students for successfully passing preliminary actuarial exams P or FM.
 The reimbursement amount is $200 per student.
 The full-time student must take and pass exams P or FM held by Society of Actuaries/ Casualty Actuarial Society during the 2020-2021 academic year.
 Please contact Drs.
 Jennifer Yantz or Sumen Sen for more details.